How To Connect Online with People You Admire

 And that’s exactly where the problem lies.

-Whereas you talked about being the right person to solve the company’s issues, your competition showed how such issues could fixed.
+Whereas you talked about being the right person to solve the company’s issues, your competition showed how such issues could be fixed.

 You explained how to put out a fire; your competition grabbed the hose and turned on the water.